 How it Affects our Health

 Stress is both chemical and situational.
 The off-balance hormones are one side effect, but there’s also a psychological component.
 Not being on the same schedule as everyone else can make it feel like you’re missing out on time with friends and family.
-Also, the “graveyard shift” is also a quiet time.
+Also, the “graveyard shift” is a quiet time.
 For those who spend this time awake while the world is sleeping, it can feel very isolated.

 Shift work disorder has been linked to a variety of diseases, even cancer.
-The most common health problems observed in people on this schedule include insulin resistance, metabolic syndrome and heart disease.
+The most common health problems observed in people on this schedule include insulin resistance, metabolic syndrome, and heart disease.
 Basically, these workers face a higher risk of diabetes and being overweight.

-7% of fatal car accidents are caused by sleeping or drowsiness at the wheel.
+Seven percent of fatal car accidents are caused by sleeping or drowsiness at the wheel.
 And, it’s estimated that other fatalities blamed on speeding and collisions are also directly influenced by fatigue.

 One notable symptom of shift work disorder is impaired mental abilities and difficulty concentrating.
 Being drowsy or fatigued is one cause, along with a brain that’s struggling to adapt to an irregular schedule.